miracle173/ml_polynomial_regression/README.md

-# polynomial_regression
+# Polynomial Regression
-Tools for choosing and combining features
+Tools for choosing and combining features for polynomial regressions